CharlotteStiller/final-project/README.md

 - On the base of this knowledge I would recommend a bath oil that unites all of these demands

 ## Libaries
-- helper_classification
+- BeautifulSoup
 - IPython
-- pandas as pd
+- pandas
 - scipy
-- seaborn as sns
+- seaborn
 - matplotlib
-- numpy as np
+- numpy
 - imblearn
 - sklearn
-- warnings